python-lapidary/lapidary-render/docs/index.md

 All python files are generated in the `PROJECT_ROOT/gen` directory.

-If the patches directory (`PROJECT_ROOT/src/patches` by default) exists, Lapidary will read all JSON and YAML files and apply them as JSONPatch files against the original OpenAPI file.

 ## Configuration

 Lapidary can be configured with a `pyproject.yaml` file of the client project, under `[tool.lapidary]` key.

+package
-- package - root package name.
+: root package name.

+document_path
-- document_path - path of the OpenAPI document, relative to the project root.
+: path of the OpenAPI document, relative to the project root.

+origin
-- origin - URL of the OpenAPI document, used when document_path is missing, or when `servers` is not defined, or the first server URL is a relative path.
+: URL of the OpenAPI document, used when document_path is missing, or when `servers` is not defined, or the first server URL is a relative path.

-- patches - patches directory [default = 'src/patches'].
+extra_sources
+: list of additional source roots for manually written code.
+The files will be interpreted as templates, but non-template files will also work.

+plugins
+: list of plugin classes.
+See [the section on plug-ins](/plugins)

 At least one of `document_path` and `origin` is required.
 Saving OpenAPI document in the project is recommended for repeatable builds.